winitzki/scall/tutorial/programming_dhall.md

 TODO:Show that `bizip_FC` can be implemented in 2 different ways for `FList`, corresponding to the ordinary zip and to the padding zip.

-## Foldable and traversable functors
+## Combinators for foldable and traversable functors

 Chapter "Typeclasses" motivates and defines the typeclasses `Foldable` and `Traversable`: